julian-klode/lingolang/docs/permissions.md

 \end{align*}

 Function permissions are a fairly special case.
-The base permission here indicates the permissions of elements in the closure, essentially.
+The base permission here essentially indicates the permission of (elements in) the closure.
 A mutable function is thus a function that can have different results for the same immutable parameters.
-The receiver of a function, it's parameters, and the closure are essentially parameters of the function, and parameters are contravariant: I can pass a mutable object when a read-only object is expected, but I can't pass more.
+The receiver of a function, it is parameters, and the closure are essentially parameters of the function, and parameters are contravariant: I can pass a mutable object when a read-only object is expected, but I can't pass more.
 For the closure, ownership is the exception: An owned function can be assigned to an unowned function, but not vice versa: